Keyboard shortcuts

 Step 7 — submit paired bundles

 Cross-chain bundles are a searcher-level problem.
-The gov layer surfaces the handles; reconciliation logic is the integrator’s responsibility.
+The coalition layer surfaces the handles; reconciliation logic is the integrator’s responsibility.

 async fn submit_paired_bundle(